John Belushi: Tragic Secrets Revealed In Autopsy Report

-was only 33 when he died in the Chateau Marmont on the Sunset Strip — with the tragic autopsy report revealing how the doomed comic should have enjoyed a long life!
+John Belushi was only 33 when he died in the Chateau Marmont on the Sunset Strip — with the tragic autopsy report revealing how the doomed comic should have enjoyed a long life!

 Photo credit: Getty Images

 At the time of his death on March 5, 1982, Belushi's body was saturated with a lethal mix of cocaine and heroin served up as "speedballs."
 It was a tragic end to a high-flying lifestyle for the star of hits like "Animal House" and "The Blues Brothers."
+But, as "Laverne & Shirley" star Penny Marshall later mourned, "I swear, you'd walk down the street with him, and people would hand him drugs.
+And then he'd do all of them!"

+John Belushi was only 33 when he died in the Chateau Marmont on the Sunset Strip — with the tragic autopsy report revealing how the doomed comic should have enjoyed a long life!
-But, as "Laverne & Shirley"

-later mourned, "I swear, you'd walk down the street with him, and people would hand him drugs.
+At the time of his death on March 5, 1982, Belushi's body was saturated with a lethal mix of cocaine and heroin served up as "speedballs."
+It was a tragic end to a high-flying lifestyle for the star of hits like "Animal House" and "The Blues Brothers."
+But, as "Laverne & Shirley" star Penny Marshall later mourned, "I swear, you'd walk down the street with him, and people would hand him drugs.
 And then he'd do all of them!"

 Photo credit: Getty Images